alphagov/paas-tech-docs/source/documentation/using_ci/index.md

 ## Configure your CI tool accounts

-You should request one or more dedicated PaaS user accounts for use by your CI tool.
+You should create one or more dedicated PaaS user accounts for use by your CI tool.

 Use a different account for each [space](/orgs_spaces_users.html#spaces) you want to deploy your app to using your CI tool.